thomasgladwin/OmegaPoint/README.md

 # OmegaPoint

 Toy project to try out a locally-running LLM.
-This uses the llm_qwen3_text_gen workflow running via ComfyUI as a local server.
+This uses the llm_qwen3_text_gen workflow running via ComfyUI as a local server (the server address and json filename of the API-exported workflow can be updated in ChatBot's __init__ function if needed).

 The ChatBot class provides an interface that just requires a prompt to be given to the method get_query().